aes5001/5GIIK-testbed/README.md

 ## Creating base images for service instantiation

 As mentioned before, you should use cloud-based ubuntu images in order to install srsLTE for RAN and OAI EPC/NextEPC for CN.
-In the following the procedures for installing these base images are explained.
+In the following, the procedures for installing these base images are explained.

 ### OAI EPC installation on ubuntu

-You should install low latency kernel on Ubuntu 18.04 as a base image for OAI EPC.
+You should install a low latency kernel on Ubuntu 18.04 as a base image for OAI EPC.

 ```
 sudo apt-get install linux-image-lowlatency linux-headers-lowlatency
 ```

-After that you should install Cassandra which acts as HSS database for OAI EPC.
+After that, you should install Cassandra which acts as the HSS database for OAI EPC.

 ```
 echo "deb http://www.apache.org/dist/cassandra/debian 21x main" | $SUDO  tee -a /etc/apt/sources.list.d/cassandra.sources.list